ADA Accessibility Information

 Cleaning the Root Canal

-The first phase involves removing everything inside the root canal while the patient is under anesthesia.
 The dentist will proceed to make a small hole on the tooth's surface for easy access as the dead and diseased pulp is extracted.
-Since local anesthesia is used, the patient can relax throughout the procedure.
-Our dental professionals have years of experience and are well-equipped, guaranteeing patients an efficient cleaning process of the affected tooth.

 Filling the Root Canal